RedditRecs

 Reddit Icon

-Do-It-Anyway • about 1 month ago
+Do-It-Anyway • 2 months ago

 My best coffee related purchase was an older Baratza Vario that was half the price of the current retail price.
 Use it daily and it’s a champ.
 Facebook Marketplace for the win my friend.